Gokuashh/PowerBI-Project1/README.md

 ## Files and Structure

-- **Data File**:
+- **Data File**:-
-- dim_date.csv
+  1. <a href="dim_date.csv">Dates</a>
-- dim_hotels.csv
+  2. dim_hotels.csv
-- dim_rooms.csv
+  3. dim_rooms.csv
-- fact_aggregated_bookings.csv
+  4. fact_aggregated_bookings.csv
-- fact_bookings.csv
+  5. fact_bookings.csv
-- metrics list.xlsx
+  6. metrics list.xlsx
 The raw data in Excel format used for analysis.
-- **Power BI File**: <a href="https://1drv.ms/u/c/9f635a6d45437efe/EWXQpD_pbMpEqpgJ1KZrz98BErbNCi9EclDdejWeLWAqiA?e=NMkYEN">PowerBI File</a> – The Power BI file containing the interactive dashboard and all related visualizations.
+- **Power BI File**:-
+<a href="https://1drv.ms/u/c/9f635a6d45437efe/EWXQpD_pbMpEqpgJ1KZrz98BErbNCi9EclDdejWeLWAqiA?e=iet3pl">PowerBI File</a>      The Power BI file containing the interactive dashboard and all related visualizations.
 - **README.md** – This file.

 ## How to Use